domoio-os/domoio.js/README.md

-# Javascrit client for Domoio
+# Javascript client for Domoio
 This library let you receive notifications from Domoio, and change port states easily.

     var Domoio = require('domoio');